btakita/briantakita.com/packages/web/src/routes/posts/tag-graph-naming-convention.md

 ## Scope

-This article is primarily scoped to the Ontology of the "Multi Underscore Tag Naming Convention".
+This article is primarily scoped to the Ontology of the "Tag Graph".
 In it, the name of this method will be deconstructed, along with the methodology.
 There will be some treatment into why or the implications of design choices as well,
 	but that will be limited to keep the scope focused on the Ontology.